An abortion is a way of ending a pregnancy using medication or surgery.

 - On 24 March 2020 changes were made to New Zealand law to decriminalise abortion, better align the regulation of abortion services with other health services and modernise the legal framework for abortion services in New Zealand.

 - There are 2 types of abortion available: medical (taking pills) and surgical (a minor operation).

 - Health providers may provide abortion services up to and including 20 weeks of pregnancy, but after that date must consult with another health provider to decide whether it is clinically appropriate to carry out an abortion.

 - Abortion and related counselling services are free.

-- If you are thinking about having an abortion, get advice from a doctor or organisation like Family Planning.
+- If you are thinking about having an abortion, get advice from a doctor or an organisation like Family Planning.
 They can give you information to help you make your decision.

 Finding out you are pregnant is different for everyone.
 There are several options available to you: